Boris Yulin

 Boris Vitaliyevich Yulin (Борис Витальевич Юлин; born 7 July 1967 in Khabarovsk, Soviet Union) is a Russian author.
-He is the author of works on history.
+He is also a military historian and blogger.

+Biography

+He graduated from the Moscow Aviation Institute and the Moscow State Regional University.

+Yulin started his career working at the Moscow State Regional University.
+He served in the Strategic Rocket Forces.

+He has also worked for games companies including Nival and for Blitzkrieg he was working on the game.
 He works for the Institute of Far Eastern Studies, Russian Academy of Sciences.

+Since 2014, he has been broadcasting on Dmitry Puchkov's channel on YouTube.

 He is awarded the Delvig Prize (2020).

-He is a military historian and blogger.

-He served in the Strategic Rocket Forces.

-Studied at the Moscow Aviation Institute and the Moscow State Regional University.

-He worked at the Moscow State Regional University.
-He graduated from the Moscow Aviation Institute and the Moscow State Regional University.
+He was criticized by Mikhail Vasilyevich Popov, Sergey Kurginyan and Alexander Maysuryan.

+Personal life

 He lives and works in Moscow.

-He has worked for games companies, including Nival and for Blitzkrieg he was working on the game.

-He was criticized by Mikhail Vasilyevich Popov.
+He is married.